veonik/squircy2/README.md

 Once the bot is up and running, you can access the web management interface via `localhost:3000`.

+> squIRCy2 supports SSL and HTTP Basic authentication, too.

-The Settings page allows you to modify squishy's nickname, username, and which server he connects to.
+The Settings page allows you to modify squishy's nickname, username, and which server it connects to.
 Configure the Owner nickname and hostname to your information.
-These values are available from within each scripting language at runtime.

-> The Owner Nickname and Hostname settings are available within your scripts.

 From the Scripts page, you can add and edit scripts.

+> See the [JavaScript API reference](resources/js-api.md) for more details.

 From the Dashboard page, you can see CLI and IRC history.

+The Webhooks page allows you to create and configure squIRCy2 webhooks.

+> See the [Webhooks section](resources/webhooks.md) for more details.

 From the REPL, you can write, run, and see the result of code.